top of page

 208 pages

-‘The Nickel Boys’ by Colson Whitehead is his second Pulitzer Prize winning book and again powerfully exposes racism laying the bare the hidden secrets of a segregated reform school for boys who offended in 1960’s Florida.
+‘The Nickel Boys’ is Colson Whitehead's second Pulitzer Prize winning book and again powerfully exposes racism laying bare the hidden secrets of a segregated reform school for boys who offended in 1960’s Florida.
 This was during the era of Jim Crow’s laws enforcing white supremacy.
 Although fictional, the story is based on accounts of survivors of the Dozier School for Boys when in 2012 students from The University of South Florida dug up human remains in its grounds, the majority of which were black boys.
+Now this crushing book has been made into a film which has received widespread praise, so the perfect time to to read this compelling story.

-Whilst the façade of the Nickel Academy assumed the public image of an esteemed school of reform, with donations from high profile southerners ensuring the grounds maintained an impressive outward appearance with its large sports grounds and open space, inevitably the reality inside was very different.
-But it is the segregation of the white boys from the black boys which lays bare the frightening discrimination of treatment.
+Whilst the façade of the Nickel Academy assumed the public image of an esteemed school of reform, the reality inside was very different.
+The segregation of the white boys from the black boys lays bare the frightening discrimination of treatment.
 Whitehead makes a poignant mockery of this when Jaimie, a boy of Mexican descent keeps being shifted from camp to camp depending on whether his skin is pale from being indoors to when his skin has darkened from working outside.
-Within the school, it was The White House which was the centre of evil, where any pupil who misbehaved was sent to, usually in the middle of the night, and punished relentlessly, to return several days later scarred and traumatised or in some cases not to return at all.
+The centre of evil within the school was called The White House - any pupil who misbehaved was sent here, usually in the middle of the night, and punished relentlessly, to return several days later scarred and traumatised or in some cases not to return at all.
 Whitehead holds back in giving graphic details of the beatings, the unsaid giving more power.

 - for people who love books -